 Best Ways to Keep Your Car in Good Shape

 Cars can be loyal machines that serve an owner for years and years, or they can break down at the first sign of trouble.
 The type of car driven depends mainly on how well it is taken care of.
+The better the shape your car stays in, the more value it hold for resale, or for getting an online title loan.
 Here are the best ways to make sure a car remains in the best shape it can.

 1. Change the Oil

 Changing the motor oil regularly and on time is the single best thing anyone can do in order to maintain the quality and health of a vehicle.
 A car’s oil is its blood.
 It helps the engine run without damaging any of the internal parts.
 An engine with old oil will lead to costly repairs as the oil breaks down and lets the metal parts chip into each other.
 There are two major choices to make when choosing an oil.

 - Synthetic Oil – A newer type of oil, synthetic oils usually only need to be changed every 6,000 miles or more.
 However, this oil is more expensive and can cause damage in an old car that is used to regular oil.